Table of Contents

-From scratch programming for kids of 7 years of age to animated coding programs for kids of 8 years of age, to more advanced Python and Web Development courses for kids over the age of 14, there is a wide variety of child programming courses for every single age group.
+From scratch programming for kids of 7 years of age to animated coding programs for kids of 8 years of age, to more advanced Python and Web Development courses for kids over the age of 14, there is a wide variety of child computer programming courses for every single age group.

 2. E-learning is the new normal

-Similarly, students get specialized attention and added assistance which is key during their brain’s developing years.
-Our specially designed quizzes, puzzles, and fun coding programs for kids teach them the language in a unique format that is not only easy to understand but also fun.
+Similarly, students get specialized attention and added assistance that is the key during their brain’s developing years.
+Our quizzes, puzzles, and coding programs for kids teach them these languages in a fun way.

 Some examples of children in coding include: